 JULY, the month of passata

 July is the month of passata.
 The homemade tomato sauce making is a special tradition of the Italian culture and cuisine.
 Families get together to prepare it in great quantities so they make sure they don’t run off during the whole year.
-If you join our Cooking, Wine & Tomato passata sauce making tour you could try with your own hands!
+If you join our Cultural, Culinary & Tomato Passata Sauce Making Experience in Abruzzo tour you could try with your own hands!

 As for the events, we should definitely mention the “Siren Festival”, an alternative music festival held across four days in Vasto, and the “Giostra Cavalleresca di Sulmona”, an historical re-enactment that takes place every year in Sulmona during the last weekend of July.